UGerhards/rsyslog/doc/source/reference/parameters/mmsequence-key.rst

 .. summary-start

-Names the global counter shared between multiple action instances.
+Names the counter shared between multiple action instances.

 .. summary-end

 This parameter applies to :doc:`../../configuration/modules/mmsequence`.

 :Name: key
-:Scope: module
+:Scope: action
 :Type: string
-:Default: module=
+:Default: none
 :Required?: no
 :Introduced: 7.5.6

 Description
 -----------
-Name of the global counter which is used in this action.
-This must be a single word (a string without spaces).
+Name of the global counter used in this action.
+It must be a single word (a string without spaces).

-Module usage
+Action usage
 ------------
-.. _param-mmsequence-module-key:
+.. _param-mmsequence-action-key:
-.. _mmsequence.parameter.module.key-usage:
+.. _mmsequence.parameter.action.key-usage:

 .. code-block:: rsyslog